 LACVAC meetings shall be open, public and noticed in compliance with the provisions of the Ralph M. Brown Act, California Government Code Section 54950 et seq. as amended, and hosted at a location within Los Angeles County, California that satisfies the access requirements of the Americans with Disabilities Act.
 The Department is responsible for publishing notice of meetings at least three days (72 hours) prior to Regular Meeting start time.

 All Regular Meetings shall allot time for public comment.
-All members of the public must register their intent to provide public comment according to instructions provided in the notice of meeting.
-The registration deadline for public comment will close at least one day (24 hours) prior to the Regular Meeting start time.
+The registration deadline for priority public comment will close at least one day (24 hours) prior to the Regular Meeting start time in accordance with instructions outlined in the notice of meeting.
+If there is time remaining allotted for public comment, the Chairperson may call upon members of the public who submit public comment registration to the Secretary in-person on the day of the Regular Meeting.
 The Chairperson shall provide all registered members of the public with no more than three (3) minutes of speaking time.
 Commissioners may not respond to public comments during the public comment period.

 The Chairperson, or acting Chairperson, may adjourn the meeting after all agenda items have been addressed, in the event of an emergency or to maintain good order.